liuly0322/moe-counter-busuanzi/README.md

 import { generateCounterImage, fetchBusuanziCounter } from "moe-counter-busuanzi";
 // If you want to import it from CDN:
 // import { generateCounterImage, fetchBusuanziCounter } from 'https://cdn.jsdelivr.net/npm/moe-counter-busuanzi/+esm'

-// You can also import/use custom themes, which is just a string[] import { gelbooruImages } from "moe-counter-busuanzi/themes/gb.js";
+// Warning: if you want to use a CDN, please fix a version, or there may be breaking changes.

 const busuanziResult = await fetchBusuanziCounter();
-// simply generate the counter image
-// const counterSVGString = generateCounterImage(busuanziResult.page_pv);
-// or customize options
-const counterSVGString = generateCounterImage(busuanziResult.page_pv, {
+const counterSVGString = generateCounterImage( busuanziResult.page_pv,   // site_uv, page_pv, site_pv
-  length: 6, // The length of the counter, default is 6
+  6,                        // The length of the counter true                      // use default theme
-  theme: gelbooruImages // The theme of the counter, default is moebooruImages });
+);
 document.getElementById("counter")!.innerHTML = counterSVGString;

+// You can also import or customize themes
+// Check all themes in `themes` folder
+// import { moebooruEcchiImages } from 'moe-counter-busuanzi/dist/themes/mbh.js'
+// const counterSVGString = generateCounterImage(
+//   busuanziResult.page_pv,
+//   6,
+//   false,                 // don't use default theme
+//   moebooruEcchiImages    // custom theme
+// );
 </script>
 ```